Monterey Peninsula Regional Park District - Special Tax Lien Information

 The District recorded the current “Notice of Special Tax Lien” in the Monterey County Office of the Recorder on April 11, 2017.
 The document is recorded as a Notice of Special Tax Lien, document number 2017019116.

-No. The Special Tax is an annual obligation that is included as a part of your regular property tax bill from the County of Monterey.
+No. The Special Tax is an annual obligation that is included as a part of your regular property tax bill from the County of Monterey and the lien must remain on your property as long as the CFD Special Tax remains in place.
 Property tax bills are mailed to property owners in October, with first installments due November 1, and second installments due February 1.
 For more information, click here.

 Where can I find the documents related to the Special Tax Lien?